-Translations into Greek, Italian, Polish, Russian, and Chinese forthcoming.
+Translations into Italian, Polish, Romanian, Russian, and Chinese forthcoming.

 In this brief and eloquent book, John Sellars takes us through the basic arguments of Epicureanism with wonderful clarity, distilling the essence of an ancient philosophy that speaks with increasing urgency to our troubled times.
 It is an exemplary guide, and I recommend it enthusiastically to readers of all ages and all walks of life.
 (David Konstan, Professor of Classics, New York University)